 Having people who’ve “been there, done that” on staff is an incredibly valuable tool at our disposal that has aided in our growth in this last year.

 Overall, our company has come a long way, which has been very exciting to watch (even if it keeps us on our toes)!
-This week, we announced in more detail the kind of growth we had in 2022, plus we developed this infographic with the data to back it up.
+This week, we announced in more detail the kind of growth we had in 2022.
 It all demonstrates our dedication to this company and our employees.

 Last month, we met with the entire team and laid the foundation for 2023.
 I think it’s safe to say that we look forward to watching the company grow to its potential.